Vedanta launches low-carbon green aluminium brand 'Restora' | Business

 The company is also a member of the prestigious Dow Jones Sustainability Index (DJSI) family, and is ranked 4th amongst global aluminium producers in 2021.

-Vedanta Aluminium Business, a division of Vedanta Limited, is the country's leading manufacturer of aluminium, producing half of India's aluminium at 1.97 million tonnes per annum (MTPA) in FY21.
+Vedanta Aluminium Business, a division of Vedanta Ltd, is the country's leading manufacturer of aluminium, producing half of India's aluminium at 1.97 million tonnes per annum (MTPA) in FY21.
+SID SID HRS hrs

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)